pymoso/PyMOSO/README.md

     x0 = (val, )
     return x0
 ```
 Then, testsolve can run multiple independent sample paths of an algorithm using different starting points, and no `x0` needs to be specified.
+The following command will run 16 independent sample paths using 4 processes, where each sample path has a random starting points.

-`pydovs testsolve mytester.py RPERLE`
+`pydovs testsolve --isp=16 --proc=4 mytester.py RPERLE`

 ### Example of a (bad) RLE accelerator algorithm (myaccel.py)
 ```